melassar00/skill-compare/README.md

-# React File Upload
+# Skill Compare

+Compare the skills listed on your resume with the qualifications listed in a company's job description.

-> This is a full stack React-Express file uploader but could easily be modified to work with any back-end including cloud storage
+Uses a full stack React-Express file uploader but could easily be modified to work with any back-end including cloud storage.

 ## Quick Start